Carr’s TD pass with 5 seconds left lifts Raiders past Jets

-EAST RUTHERFORD, N.J.
-(AP) — Derek Carr threw a 46-yard touchdown pass to Henry Ruggs III with 5 seconds left, lifting the Las Vegas Raiders to a wild 31-28 victory over the still-winless New York Jets on Sunday.
+Carr heaved a perfectly placed 46-yard touchdown pass to Henry Ruggs III with 5 seconds left, lifting the Raiders to a wild 31-28 victory over the still-winless Jets on Sunday.

+“Once I looked back, it felt like the ball was in the air forever, like it couldn’t come down,” Ruggs said.
+“I just had to find it and make the play.”

-The Jets took a 28-24 lead with 5:34 remaining on Ty Johnson’s 1-yard touchdown and the defense came up with a big fourth-down stop that appeared to end New York’s agonizing wait for its first win of the season.
+The Jets took a 28-24 lead with 5:34 remaining on Ty Johnson’s 1-yard touchdown and the defense came up with a big fourth-down stop that appeared to end New York’s agonizing wait for its first win.

-But New York went three-and-out with a chance to seal it — and Carr and the Raiders had 35 seconds left to try for what appeared an unlikely comeback.
-Four plays later, Carr found Ruggs streaking downfield — beating rookie cornerback Lamar Jackson — and delivered the ball perfectly for the winning score.
+But New York went three-and-out with a chance to seal it — and Carr and the Raiders had 35 seconds left for what appeared an unlikely comeback.
+Four plays later, the Jets blitzed and Carr found Ruggs streaking downfield — beating rookie cornerback Lamar Jackson — for the winning score.

+“I couldn’t believe they all-out blitzed us,” Carr said.
+“As soon as I saw it, I was thankful.”

+“It didn’t feel real to me,” said tight end Darren Waller, who had two touchdown catches.
+“I didn’t know what was going on.
+I sprinted full speed to Henry. … It was pandemonium on our sideline.”

-The Raiders (7-5) celebrated wildly, and the deflated Jets (0-12) could only imagine what could — and maybe should — have been.
+Meanwhile, the deflated Jets (0-12) could only imagine what could — and maybe should — have been.

+“Our players work way too hard to go through this (crap),” New York coach Adam Gase said.

 After a squib kick by Las Vegas, the Jets had one final chance but Sam Darnold’s Hail Mary throw was batted down in front of the end zone.

+“It’s heartbreaking,” said Johnson, who ran for a career-high 104 yards and a touchdown for the Jets.

-Carr finished with three touchdown passes, including two to Darren Waller, and ran for another score.
+Carr threw for 381 yards and three touchdown passes, and ran for another score.
 Waller had 13 catches for 200 yards, becoming the 12th tight end since the 1970 merger with 150 or more yards receiving and two or more TD catches in a game.

 Clelin Ferrell had two strip-sacks in his return from the COVID-19 list as Las Vegas bounced back from a blowout loss to Atlanta last week to stay in the middle of the AFC playoff hunt.